TREASURIES-Yields drop as US consumer price inflation slows

 -0.25

-(Reporting by Karen Brettell; Additional reporting by Shashwat Chauhan; Editing by Christina Fincher, Jan Harvey and Jonathan Oatis)
+(Reporting by Karen Brettell; Additional reporting by Shashwat Chauhan; Editing by Christina Fincher and Jan Harvey)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.